monaxiastr/MonaxiaSouls/readme.md

 1. Modengine only:

-    Download files from branch 'main' and 'modengine'
+    Download files from branch 'main'

     Put all downloaded files into 'Game' (DS3 game root category), if prompted for duplicate files, select overwrite